-Dubbed “the most haunted night club in America”, Bobby Mackey's Music World is rumored to be the site of countless hauntings, murders and paranormal happenings throughout its years of existence.
+Dubbed “the most haunted nightclub in America”, Bobby Mackey's Music World is rumored to be the site of countless hauntings, murders, and paranormal happenings throughout its years of existence.
 Owned by country singer Bobby Mackey, this music venue was established in 1978 and comes with a history full of paranormal stories.
-Mackey says that his venue was originally used as a slaughterhouse back in the 19th century but was later torn down for construction of a roadhouse.
+Mackey says that his venue was originally used as a slaughterhouse back in the 19th century but was later torn down for the construction of a roadhouse.

 Visitors have reported being scratched and having objects thrown at them.
 Others have reported having ghosts follow them home once they leave the venue.
 Perhaps the most bone-chilling part of the venue’s history was the discovery of a hidden well in the building’s basement.
 While this well is rumored to be a source of paranormal activity, it turns out that it was used to smuggle alcohol into the previous casino establishment during the time of prohibition.

 Today, the venue continues to regularly host country music performances including Mackey himself, while also being the site of many private and group paranormal investigations.
 As Bobby Mackey says: “Come for the ghosts, stay for the music!"

 6) The Bird Cage Theatre in Tombstone, Arizona

 The Bird Cage Theatre in Tombstone, Arizona is an icon of America's wild west.
 In 1881, the Bird Cage Theatre stayed open for 24 hours a day, 365 days a year.
 The saloon, bar and theatre hosted some of the most expensive and high-stakes gambling among silver miners in the region — even featuring a private poker room where the minimum buy-in was $1,000.
 For perspective, that’s about $24,500 today!
 Even to this day, bullet holes remain in the walls from deals and gambling sessions that went bad.